 Vivek joined Watsi on September 19th, 2016.
-Five years ago, Vivek joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Vivek's most recent donation traveled 8,500 miles to support Abigael, a smiley toddler from Kenya, to fund surgery so she can develop into a strong, healthy young girl.
+Six years ago, Vivek joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Vivek's most recent donation traveled 8,300 miles to support Nant, a 47-year-old homemaker from Burma, for a cholecystectomy..